callstack/ts-regex-builder/README.md

 Notes:

 - `any`, `word`, `digit`, `whitespace` are objects, no need to call them
-- `anyof` accepts a single string of characters to match
+- `anyOf` accepts a single string of characters to match
 - `charRange` accepts exactly **two single character** strings representing range start and end (inclusive)
 - `charClass` accepts a variable number of character classes to join into a single class
 - `inverted` accepts a single character class to be inverted